 Salaries are Stagnant

-Salaries in Korea for English teachers have remained basically the same for the past decade or so while costs for just about everything have increased.
+Salaries in Korea for English teachers have remained basically the same for the past decade or so.
+All the while, costs for just about everything have increased.
 There are no signs of salaries rising, as teacher qualifications have been increasing on the whole and good jobs are becoming more and more scarce.
 See this post for more details: Salaries are on the Serious Decline in Korea.